python/devguide/committing.rst

   Fix warning message when `os.chdir()` fails inside `test.support.temp_cwd()`.
 Patch by Chris Jerdonek.

-(In all other ``.rst`` files, the single backticks should not be used.
-They are allowed here because NEWS is meant to be as readable as possible unprocessed.)
+(In other ``.rst`` files the single backticks should not be used.
+They are allowed here because news entries are meant to be as readable as possible unprocessed.)

-**No editing should be  done to ``Misc/NEWS``**.
-While this was the traditional way of adding news entries, it is now no longer necessary thanks to ``blurb`` and the use of individual files for each news entry.
-Only release managers should ever edit ``Misc/NEWS``.

 Commit Messages